WSA Module 01: Windows Server Fundamentals

 Datacenter Highly virtualized datacenters Per-core + CALs, Unlimited VMs

-Essentials Small business (≤25 users) Per-server, no CALs needed
+Essentials Small business (≤25 users) Per-server, no CALs

 Edition comparison Standard2 VMsincludedPer-core +CALs Datacenter∞ VMsunlimitedPer-core + CALs Essentials≤25 usersSmall bizPer-serverno CALs Azure EditioncloudHotpatchno rebootsAzure-only Datacenter pulses, the heavily-virtualized choice